Prednisone for Dogs With Cancer

 Prednisone to Help Dogs With Cancer

-When prednisone is administered in doses that exceed the usual levels found in a dog's body, it reduces inflammation and suppresses the immune system, which can help control inflammatory conditions and auto-immune diseases where the immune system mistakenly attacks its own tissues.
+When prednisone is administered in doses that exceed the usual levels found in a dog's body, it reduces inflammation, and in high doses, suppresses the immune system, which can help control inflammatory conditions and auto-immune diseases where the immune system mistakenly attacks its own tissues.

 For dogs with cancer, prednisone can prove to be beneficial due to this drug's mild pain relieving effect, especially when inflammation is present.
 Steroids such as prednisone should not be used together with NSAIDs (non-steroidal-anti-inflammatory drugs.)
 Dog owners should consult with a vet when considering switching to a NSAID drug as a wash-out period is necessary.